happystache/project1-skeleton/readme.md

 ## Testing and Confirmation

 - **Cross-Browser Testing**:
   I tested the website on multiple browsers to ensure consistent performance and visual presentation, including Chrome, Firefox, and Safari.
+  _**Placeholder: Screenshot showing cross-browser testing results.**_
+  _Description: Screenshot should depict a side-by-side comparison of the website on different browsers (e.g., Chrome and Firefox), highlighting any design issues or uniformity across platforms._

 - **Responsive Design**:
   I confirmed that the website is fully responsive across devices and adjusted all functions using browser DevTools, ensuring optimal display on desktops, tablets, and mobile devices.
+  _**Placeholder: Screenshot of the site on mobile view.**_
+  _Description: Screenshot should showcase the site’s mobile view to demonstrate responsive design adjustments and layout clarity on smaller screens._

 - **Comprehensive User Interface**:
   I verified that the navigation, header, contact section, and booking form are all clearly readable, easy to use, and provide an excellent user experience.

 - **Functionality Checks**:
   I thoroughly tested the website’s functionality, ensuring that all buttons, links, and form fields work correctly.
 All required form fields are enforced to ensure the user completes the necessary information before submitting.
+  _**Placeholder: Screenshot showing functional buttons and form fields.**_
+  _Description: The screenshot should show a filled-out booking form with functional buttons and highlighted validation/error messages for incomplete fields._

 ## Solved Bugs and Validation